zzhm/zzhm.github.io/source/_posts/科研：How-to-Write-a-Research-Proposal.md

 id:  How-to-Write-a-Research-Proposal
 tags:
 - 写作
 - 论文
-- 科研
-- 申请
+- 项目申请
 categories:
-- 科研
-- 项目申请
+- 学习笔记
 ---

 Most students and beginning researchers do not fully understand what a research proposal means, nor do they understand its importance.
 To put it bluntly, one's research is only as a good as one's proposal.
 An ill-conceived proposal dooms the project even if it somehow gets through the Thesis Supervisory Committee.
 A high quality proposal, on the other hand, not only promises success for the project, but also impresses your Thesis Committee about your potential as a researcher.